arnt/node-imap/README.md

           * **thread**(< _string_ >algorithm, < _array_ >searchCriteria, < _function_ >callback) - _(void)_ - Performs a regular search with `searchCriteria` and groups the resulting search results using the given `algorithm` (e.g. 'references', 'orderedsubject'). `callback` has 2 parameters: < _Error_ >err, < _array_ >UIDs. `UIDs` is a nested array.

+* **RFC5465**

+    * Server capability: NOTIFY

+      Node-imap delivers a 'mail' event when there is new mail (in the currently open mailbox).
+It uses either the IDLE or NOTIFY server extensions, depending on what the server supports.
+The timing of the 'mail' event may vary by up to two seconds depending on which extension is used.

+      There are no additional methods.

+* **RFC6851**

+    * Server capability: MOVE

+      If the server supports the MOVE extension, node-imap can move messages to another mailbox atomically.
+If the server does not, move() falls back to using a workaround (which can fail, leaving messages in both mailboxes).

+      There are no additional methods.

+* **RFC9755**

+    * Server capability: UTF8=ACCEPT

+      This extension supports messages that use UTF8 in email addresses as specified in [RFC6530](https://www.rfc-editor.org/rfc/rfc6530.html), and allows using UTF8 in several cases where various encodings had to be used before.
+Node-imap uses it automatically and transparently.

+      There are no additional methods.

 Applied Pull Requests
 =====================